File converter / Documents / Images / Convert to TIFF / DOC converter / TIFF to DOC

 Select "to doc"

-Choose doc or any of the other 200+ supported formats you'd like to convert to.
+Choose doc or any other of the 200+ supported formats that you wish to convert to.

 Step 3